-Margaret Thatcher portrait saved from tip to be auctioned
+Margaret Thatcher portrait saved from tip breaks sale expectations

 A brass plaque on the artwork says: "From a true friend and admirer with sincere best wishes on your birthday, 13th October 1995."

-It was discovered along with other official gifts to Mrs Thatcher including photographs and a bronze bust of former U.S. President, Ronald Reagan.
+It was discovered along with other official gifts to Mrs Thatcher including photographs of her posing with SAS soldiers who stormed the Iranian Embassy in 1980.

+Also discovered was a bronze bust of former U.S. President, Ronald Reagan, which was believed to be a gift to Reagan from the PM during state visit in 1982.
+It sold for £11,700.

 The seller inherited the items from his father who had taken the items home as souvenirs.